jacobgil/pytorch-grad-cam/README.md

     return result
 ```

-But which target_layer should we chose?
+### Which target_layer should we chose for Vision Transformers?

 Since the final classification is done on the class token computed in the last attention block,
 the output will not be affected by the 14x14 channels in the last layer.
-The gradient of the output vs respect to them, will be 0!
+The gradient of the output with respect to them, will be 0!

 We should chose any layer before the final attention block, for example:
 ```python